nrxus/faux/blog/src/blog/how-it-works.md

 From `faux`'s perspective, a mockable version of a struct:

 * Is indistinguishable from the original struct, from a user's perspective
-* Can instantiate the original version; we do not always want a mocked instance
+* Can instantiate the original version because we do not always want a mocked instance
 * Can instantiate a mocked version without any additional data

+At a high level, `faux`'s transformation process consists of the following steps:

+1. Check that all struct fields are private; fail to compile otherwise
+2. Clones the definition of the struct
+3. Rename the original definition such that it is saved elsewhere
+4. Replace the cloned definition's fields with an `enum` of two variants, the fake and the real version

 ```rust
 // same name so no one can tell the difference